crystal-lang/crystal/_posts/2016-05-26-heroku-buildpack.md

 # Deploy!

-When you are ready to go live with your app just deploy the usual way `git push heroku master`.
+When you are ready to go live with your app just deploy it the usual way with `git push heroku master`.

 <pre class="code">
 $ git push heroku master